chankapure/hardat/README.md

 1. Transfer amount from Owner to Addr1
 2. Transfer amount from Owner to Addr2
 3. Transfer amount from Addr1 to Addr2
-4. Check sender balance before sending.
+4. Check sender balance before sending. [sender should have sufficient balance]
 5. Verify the account balances after successful transfer.

 Write all the above test cases in **'test'** folder.

 **DEBUGGING**

-import below module to use **"import 'hardhat/console.sol'"**
+import below module to use **import "hardhat/console.sol"**